RubixML/ML/README.md

 public ranges() : array
 ```

 Return the range of a feature column.
-The range for a continuous column is defined as the minimum and maximum values, and for catagorical columns the range is defined as every unique category.
+The range for a continuous column is defined as the minimum and maximum values, and for categorical columns the range is defined as every unique category.
 ```php
 public columnRange(int $index) : array
 ```